staskut/find-the-ship/README.md

 ## Image Labels

 The image labels can be found in the `image_labels.csv` files inside each dataset directory.
 These CSV files contain tables where each row corresponds to an image sample.
-The columns structured are as follows.
+The columns are structured are as follows.

 <table align="center">
   <tr>